 Every 5 pounds of fat loss roughly equals 1 inch lost around the waist (1 kilo = 1 cm).

 Young males sometimes lose weight quicker than this, perhaps twice as fast.
-Post-menopausal women may lose it at a slightly slower pace.
-People eating a very strict low carb diet may lose weight quicker, as well as those who exercise a lot (a bonus).
+Post-menopausal women may lose at a slightly slower pace.
+People on a very strict low carb diet may lose weight quicker, as well as those who exercise a lot (a bonus).
 And if you have an enormous amount of excess weight to lose you could start out much faster.

 As you get closer to your ideal weight the loss slows, until you stabilize at a weight that your body feels is right.
 Hardly anyone gets underweight on a low carb diet – as long as they eat when hungry.